-Jill Satterfield is an international mindfulness and meditation teacher, wellness program director, speaker and coach.
-Jill’s integration of mindfulness and embodiment practices include yoga, yoga therapy and contemplative psychology.
-She has been in the field of integrative healthcare for over 35 years.
+Jill Satterfield is an international mindfulness and meditation teacher, wellness program curriculum developer, speaker and coach.
+Jill’s integration of mindfulness, meditation and embodiment practices include somatic yoga therapy and contemplative psychology.
+She has been in the field of integrative healthcare for over 35 years; teaching in hospitals, trauma centers, addiction institutes and in at risk youth facilities.
 This dedication to health and wellness was born from having lived through (and thrived from) multiple surgeries and years of chronic pain.
-Jill’s direct and hard won experiences have come from knowing illness and pain, sitting over 150 silent meditation retreats and having worked on the front lines of at risk and in need communities for decades.
+Jill’s direct and hard won experiences have come from knowing illness and pain, sitting over 150 silent meditation retreats and having worked directly with and created trainings for in need communities for decades.
 She was named “one of the 4 leading yoga and Buddhist teachers in the country” by Shambhala Sun Magazine.

-Jill is a founding faculty member of Spirit Rock Meditation Center’s Mindful Yoga and Meditation Teacher Training, UCLA’s Mindful Awareness Research Center trainings, the Somatic Yoga Therapy Training in Marin California, and guest teaches in many others.
+Jill is a founding faculty member of Spirit Rock Meditation Center’s Mindful Yoga and Meditation Teacher Training, and leads advanced Applied Embodied Mindfulness Trainings at UCLA’s Mindful Awareness Research Center, and in Janice Gate’s Somatic Yoga Therapy Training in Marin California.
 Jill was scholar and teacher in residence at the Kripalu Center in 2004.
 With her teacher Ajahn Amaro, Jill was the first to bring mindful yoga onto silent meditation retreats at the Spirit Rock Meditation Center in California, and the Insight Meditation Society in Massachusetts over 20 years ago.
 She continued to break ground on Tibetan retreats with respected teachers such as Mingyur Rinpoche, and Tsoknyi Rinpoche.
-At the time, this was very unusual and not always welcomed and now, this blending of traditions has come a long way.

 Jill has been featured in the New York Times, More, Crains, Yoga Journal, UK’s Yoga Magazine, Happinez Magazine of Holland and Tricycle Magazine, Shambhala Sun amongst others.
 She contributed to the book “ Freeing the Body: Freeing the Mind” by Michael Stone, and is currently composing her own book.